YottaDB/YDBDoc/ProgGuide/ioproc.rst

    ...Failed to perform non-blocked writes...
 Retrying write # 78
        Writes completed

 This example demonstrates handling WRITE errors, like ENO11 or EAGAIN, that do not terminate the PIPE device.
 The PIPE device does non-blocking writes.
 If a process tries to WRITE to a full PIPE and the WRITE would block, the device implicitly tries to complete the operation up to a default of 10 times.
-YottaDB sleeps 100 micro seconds between each retry.
+YottaDB sleeps 100 milliseconds between each retry.
 When dealing with programs that can take a while to process input, it's a good idea to either schedule a delay between WRITEs or come up with a mechanism to back off the WRITEs when the buffer fills up.

 .. parsed-literal::
    sh> mumps -run pipexample induceEPIPE